rapidpro/tracpro/docs/source/releases/deployment-process.rst

 #.
 On the ``develop`` branch, increment the micro version and change the code
    state to ``"dev"``.
 Commit these changes and push to GitHub.

+#.
+Run ReadTheDocs builds for the new release & the latest develop.

 .. _semantic versioning: http://semver.org/